This factsheet tells you about significant changes to Welcome Home Loans that took effect on 1 October this year. The key changes are explained below.

 Housing New Zealand Corporation tenants are required to pay their rent on time.
 As a tenant you are also responsible for paying the bond and your telephone, power and gas bills.

 Social allocation system Criteria

-The Social Allocation System (SAS) is the system Housing New Zealand Corporation uses to assess housing need, eligibility and ongoing need for state housing.
+The Social Allocation System (SAS) is the system Housing New Zealand uses to assess housing need, eligibility and ongoing need for state housing.